-- Children remain in group activities and are not seated away from the other children on a regular basis unless it is indicated on their behavioral plan or IEP. - Children who experience difficulties with social behavior are reminded of and retaught skills and strategies as needed. - Frequent and continued attempts are made to include all children in instruction and class activities. - Children are not removed from activities (such as recess) because of difficulty in a class activity earlier in the day.
+- Children remain in group activities and are not seated away from the other children on a regular basis unless it is to provide individualized interventions. - Children who experience difficulties with social behavior are reminded of and retaught skills and strategies as needed and prior to activities and situations that are new, in different situations, or that have been triggers for issues in the past. - Frequent and continued attempts are made to include all children in instruction and class activities.